markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 pwd
 ```

-Just for fun, you can run the `ls` command while in the `run-buddy` directory, but nothing will happen because we don't yet have any files in here to list.
+If you were to run the `ls` command while in the `run-buddy` directory, nothing would happen because we don't have any files in here to list.

  Let's go ahead and make a few files using the `touch` command: